Roger Federer says he is retiring from pro tennis at age 41

 In Thursday’s announcement, Federer said his farewell event will be the Laver Cup in London next week.
 That is a team event run by his management company.

-“I knew a few weeks ago that his rehabilitation with his knee wasn’t going as well as he had hoped.
-A few weeks after Wimbledon, he informed me that the knee was not reacting as well as it should and that he was thinking about figuring out a way to end his career,” Tony Godsick, Federer’s agent since 2005, said in a telephone interview Thursday.

-“I had suggested to him years ago that he should stop.
-Not many tennis players at his level push into their 40s.
-But he was always interested in challenging himself,” Godsick said.
-“And at the end of the day, after 1,500-plus matches, the tires finally wore out.
-And he’s got things to do in his next stage.”

-Federer and his wife, Mirka — a tennis player, too; they met as athletes at an Olympics — have two sets of twins, girls who are 13 and boys who are 8.
+Federer is married and he and his wife, Mirka – a tennis player, too; they met as athletes at an Olympics – have two sets of twins.

 Federer would go on to blow way past that, ending up with 20 by winning eight championships at Wimbledon, six at the Australian Open, five at the U.S. Open and one at the French Open.
 His 2009 trophy at Roland Garros allowed Federer to complete a career Grand Slam.